Illegal drug trade in Colombia: North Coast Cartel (1999−2004)

+Government

+The difficulty for the Colombian Government in combating the illegal drug trade is the robustness of the drug cartels.
+These cartels have massive social and financial networks to support their drug production.
+As such, these cartels protect their business by way of illegal paramilitary groups that act as non-state actors and provide financial capital to government officials, generating a corrupt political system.
+Although the state government has attempted to control drug production, especially in the cocaine industry, the government’s weak state capacity has proven to be ineffective in controlling the illegal drug trade and production.
+For example, the Colombian government has tried to eliminate coca plants by spraying chemicals.

+Primarily, the Colombian Government and UNODC use three programs to reduce the coca production of civilian farmers.
+The Products of Peace is a governmental program that aims to support domestic farmers producing other raw goods such as coffee beans, honey, beans, and dairy products.
+The Forest-Warden Families Programme operates under the Presidential Programme for Social Action of Colombia.
+The goal of this program is to gain the support of farmers in the voluntary eradication of illegal crops in an attempt to recover forest life and create a healthy ecosystem in these vulnerable areas.
+Lastly, the government monitors and implements the integrated and sustainable illicit crop reduction and alternative development strategy in Colombia.
+This process showcases an attempt to improve the socio-economic conditions for domestic farmers by increasing their income by purchasing non-illicit crops and rewarding them for their efforts in environmental conservation.

 Successor criminal organizations (2006–present)

 New paramilitary groups and related drug trafficking organizations that have continued operating after the AUC demobilization process are referred to as bandas criminales emergentes or BACRIM (Spanish for "emerging criminal organizations") by the Colombian government.

 Until 2011, Colombia remained the world's largest cocaine producer.
 Since 2003, Human Rights Watch stated that, according to their Colombian intelligence sources, "40 percent of the country's total cocaine exports" were controlled by these paramilitaries.
 And in 2011 an independent investigation made by the Colombian newspaper El Tiempo estimated that 50% of all Colombian cocaine was controlled by the same BACRIM groups.

 According to the Colombian National Police, these groups had 3,749 members by July 2010.
 The NGO Instituto de Estudios para el Desarrollo y la Paz has indicated they would have approximately 6,000 armed combatants.
 Others estimate their ranks may include up to 10,000 people.

 The successor groups are often made up of mid-level paramilitary commanders and criminal structures that either did not demobilize in the first place or were re-activated after the demobilizations had concluded.
 Many demobilized paramilitaries received recruitment offers, were threatened into joining the new organizations or have simultaneously rearmed and remained in government reintegration programs.
 New recruits have also come from traditional areas for paramilitary recruitment.

 The main emerging criminal and paramilitary organizations are known as: